jeremyje1/organizational_realign_app/organizational_realign_app/COMPLETE_ADMIN_SYSTEM_SUCCESS.md

 1. Navigate to **"Test Center"** in the admin navigation
 2. Choose from all available assessment types:
    - Filter by "All", "Organizational", or "AI Readiness"
-   - See question counts, estimated time, and key features
+   - See correct question counts, estimated time, and proprietary algorithms
 3. Click **"Start Test"** on any assessment
 4. Assessment opens in new tab for you to experience as your customers do
+5. **Note:** Enterprise Partnership redirects to Calendly for consultation booking

 ### **Step 3: Monitor Business Performance**
 1. Go to **"Dashboard"** in admin navigation